Committees, Agendas and Minutes Open or Close

 Be significant in terms of its effects on communities living or working in an area comprising two or more wards within the District.

-The latest list of Key Decisions (91kb) (published on 3 November 2017) and items to be considered in private session contains all the key decisions the Executive expects to make.
-We also have a special key decision notice for an extraordinary meeting of the Executive on 17 October 2017.
+The latest list of Key Decisions (91kb) (published on 15 June 2018) and items to be considered in private session contains all the key decisions the Executive expects to make.
 Key Decisions are decisions taken by Executive that have a cost or savings implication to the Council of £50,000 or more, or are significant in terms of its effects on communities living or working in an area comprising two or more wards in the District.

 - MPs and MEPs Open or Close